electricui/electricui-embedded/README.md

 Windows/Arduino can demonstrate issues with symbolic links across drives (ExFAT doesn't support them).

+## Documentation

+The library has Doxygen formatted inline comments which provide explanation of both the internal and external API surfaces.
+This documentation is intended to improve developer experience while using compatible IDE's, and an intermediate is used to provide documentation [on the website](https://electricui.com/docs/).

+To generate documentation artifacts (html), call `doxygen Doxyfile` and then open `docs/index.html`.

 ## Running tests

 Testing uses the [Ceedling](http://www.throwtheswitch.org/ceedling/) (Ruby/rake) based testing framework.